pivotal/docs-platform-automation/docs/inputs-outputs.md

 ### env

 The `env` input for a task expects to have a `env.yml` file.
-This file contains properties for targeting and logging into the Ops Manager API.
+This file contains properties for targeting and logging into the Tanzu Operations Manager API.

 === "basic auth"
     ---excerpt--- "examples/env"